20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ## Accretion Disks

 No black hole is complete without an accretion disk, so today we're going to be looking at implementing a reasonable accretion disk model.
-We're going to look at whats called a [thin-disk model](https://www.emis.de/journals/LRG/Articles/lrr-2013-1/articlese5.html) (98-100), because it has a straightforward-ish algebraic solution.
+We're going to look at whats called a [thin-disk model](https://www.emis.de/journals/LRG/Articles/lrr-2013-1/articlese5.html) (98-100), because it has a straightforward algebraic solution.
 In the future, we'll be simulating accretion disks directly

 One thing we should examine first is the concept of an innermost stable orbit, or ISCO for short